expo/expo-github-action/README.md

 If this is a show-stopper for you, read about how to set the [Expo CLI up with Docker](#use-docker-for-improved-performance).
 Please note that this approach has its limitations and make sure you understand these before trying this out.
 When GitHub releases this caching feature, we will implement this feature and it and make it significantly faster.

+#### ENOSPC errors on Linux

+React Native bundles are created by the Metro bundler, even when using Expo.
+Unfortunately, this Metro bundler requires quite some resources.
+As of writing, GitHub Actions has some small default values for the `fs.inotify` settings.
+Inside we included a patch that increases these limits for the "active workflow" run.
+It increases the `max_user_instances`, `max_user_watches` and `max_queued_events` to `524288`.
+You can disable this patch by setting the `expo-patch-watchers` to `false`.

 ## License